bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 Order is done by level of "most secure" label done by [ciphersuite.info](https://ciphersuite.info/) website, then by ascending strength of digest to minimize cpu impact.
-Note the importance to have some cipher with **PSK** in name to support the TLS/PSK mechanism.
+Note the importance to have some cipher with **PSK** in its name to support the TLS/PSK mechanism.

-Just be sure they are present on all host you want to use with Bareos.
+Just be sure they are present on all hosts you want to use with Bareos.

 .. note ::